Award Winning Culture with Hans Appel

 Small group instruction can be a behavior management nightmare if you don't have effective strategies in place.
 Join me today as I talk about proven strategies that make small group instruction not only doable, but also enjoyable!

+In this episode of An Educator's Legacy, Mary talks about the struggle of learning that she gave at least one student, and possibly many more, the worst year of their academic career, leaving a negative legacy behind.
 In this harsh realization, she realizes that she still has the power to choose her response and how it will effect her life.
 Listen to the episode to see how she overcomes the doubts about her effectiveness as an educator, and learn how you can keep from leaving a negative legacy.